albar965/littlenavmap-manual/src/en/MENUS.rst

 center for the distance search is highlighted by a |Distance Search Symbol| symbol.

 The center symbol cannot be hidden.
-Set it at a remote position if you like to get rid of it.
+Set it at a remote position if you like to hide it.

 .. _center-flight-plan: